-Marc Ambrós leads the firm's Corporate & Foreign Investment practice in the Principality of Andorra, and has extensive experience in corporate and commercial matters.
-He has advised on M&A, joint ventures, private equity, corporate restructuring and refinancing, representing both Andorran and foreign clients in international transactions with Andorran aspects.
-He regularly advises throughout the entire process of a transaction, from both the buy side and sell side perspectives, using different legal structures.
-He also advises companies on project and corporate finance issues.
+Marc Ambrós leads the corporate and foreign investment practice of Cases & Lacambra in the Principality of Andorra.
+He has a great deal of experience in corporate and commercial matters.
+Marc has advised in mergers, acquisitions, joint ventures, private equity, corporate restructuring, and refinancing, representing both Andorran and foreign clients in international transactions with an Andorran sector.
+He advises throughout the entire transaction process, from both buy-side and sell-side perspectives, using different legal structures.
+He also advises companies about the project and corporate finance issues.
 Marc is the author of multiple articles in specialised publications about the legal environment in the Principality of Andorra.

-Elena Redondo leads the Public & Environmental Law group of practice at the firm and heads the Andorran office.
-Her practice focuses on administrative law matters, including real estate transactions and urban planning, where she has broad experience in advising private clients and public administrations.
-Elena specialises in urban planning, real estate, construction, public procurement and environment matters, actively participating in the drafting of regulatory projects in such areas.
-Her professional practice includes due diligence processes prior to the acquisition of real estate assets in the tourism, commercial, industrial and energy sectors, and the preparation and execution of all phases of a transaction.
+Elena Redondo leads the public & environmental law practice of Cases & Lacambra and heads the Andorran office.
+Her practice is focused on administrative law matters, including real estate transactions and urban planning, where she has extensive experience advising private clients and public administrations.
+Her specialisation in urban planning, real estate, construction, public procurement and environment leads her to actively participate in the drafting of regulatory projects in such areas.
+Her professional practice includes due diligences processes prior to the acquisition of real estate assets of the tourism, commercial, industrial and energy sectors, as well as in the preparation and execution of all phases of the transaction.
 She holds an Environmental Sciences and Law Degree and a Postgraduate in Andorran Law and a Diploma in Leadership for Public Management from IESE Business School.
 Prior to joining Cases & Lacambra, Elena developed her career at Roca Junyent and Manubens, where she founded and led the Andorran office for six years.
-She is a lecturer in Hotel Law at Vatel Hotel & Tourism Business School in Andorra, and at the Advanced Training Programme for real estate agents in Andorra.
+Elena is a lecturer in Hotel Law at Vatel Hotel & Tourism Business School in Andorra, and at the Advanced Training Programme for real estate agents in Andorra.
 She is the Honorary Consul of Brazil in Andorra and the Secretary of the Andorran Business Confederation (CEA).

-ANDORRA LAW AND PRACTICE
+LAW AND PRACTICE ANDORRA